Cui-ui: Spawning behavior

-Paiute tribe
+Cultural history

-The Pyramid Lake band of Northern Paiute called themselves the "Cuiyui Ticutta", which means cui-ui eaters.
-Together with the Lahontan cutthroat trout the cui-ui was an important food supply for the Cuiyui Tikutta and neighboring Paiute bands who would travel to Pyramid Lake to share in the harvest during the spring spawning runs.
+The Pyramid Lake Paiute Tribe are the Cui-ui Ticutta, also spelled Kuyuidikado, which translated to "cui-ui eaters."
+Together with the Lahontan cutthroat trout (Oncorhynchus clarkii henshawi) the cui-ui was an important food supply for the Cui-ui Tikutta and neighboring Paiute bands who traveled to Pyramid Lake to share in the harvest during the spring spawning runs.

-Subsequent to European American settlement of western Nevada in the 1860s many Cuiyui Ticutta made a living by selling fish, although the European Americans generally preferred trout to cui-ui.
+Subsequent to European American settlement of western Nevada in the 1860s many Cui-ui Ticutta made a living by selling fish, although the European Americans generally preferred trout to cui-ui.
 Cui-ui were also still important for subsistence, despite Bureau of Indian Affairs attempts to encourage farming and discourage fishing.

-Following the construction of Derby Dam in 1905 and diversion of much of the Truckee River's flow, the Pyramid Lake fishery declined and by 1930 it was no longer capable of supplying even subsistence food.
-Although conditions have improved recently, the cui-ui are now managed for symbolic and ecological purposes, and are not a food source.
+After the 1905 construction of Derby Dam which diverted much of the Truckee River's flow, the Pyramid Lake fishery declined.
+By 1930, it no longer supplied even subsistence food.
+Although conditions have improved recently, the cui-ui are managed for cultural and ecological purposes, not as a human food source.